-A TMJ splint is known by many names such as dental splint, bite guard, bite splint or occlusal splint.
-The dentist will start by making an impression of your teeth, which they’ll use to form a custom-made acrylic splint.
-It is typically worn while you sleep at night on your upper or lower teeth like a mouthguard.
+To create a dental splint, the dentist will start by making an impression of your teeth, which they’ll use to form a custom-made acrylic splint.
+It is typically worn while you sleep at night on your upper or lower teeth like a mouth guard.

 The best way to identify a TMJ disorder is by understanding what the symptoms feel like.
-Some of the most common symptoms patients suffering from TMD are likely to experience the following symptoms:
+Some of the most common TMD symptoms patients suffering from TMD are likely to experience the following symptoms:

 The symptoms of TMD may look like other conditions or health problems.
 So it’s important to contact your local dentist who specializes in TMJ treatment to help you relieve your pain.

-An easy way to see if you have TMD is to check whether your jaw is shifting as you open and close your mouth, or if you have an uneven bite when your jaw is closed.
+An easy way to see if you have TMD is to check whether your jaw is shifting as you open and close your mouth or if you have an uneven bite when your jaw is closed.
 We will also assess how it moves in all directions and discuss your symptoms with you to see which TMJ splint treatment is appropriate for your condition.

-There are however some severe cases where TMJ splints are ineffective for TMJ treatment.
+Depending on the severity of the TMD, dental appliances do work by gently moving your TMJ into its natural position, where the joint isn’t fully engaged.
+In fact, the use of splint therapy is the most common dental treatment for TMJD.
+However, there are some severe cases where TMJ splints are ineffective for TMJ treatment.
 For example, if you have severe tooth and jaw misalignment, resulting in atypical joint movements while biting or chewing your food.
 When that happens, your temporomandibular joint needs to overcompensate and move a lot more for each meal.
-In order to fix such cases, the best treatment option is orthodontic therapy as part of your TMD treatment.
+The best treatment option for this situation is orthodontic treatment as part of your TMD therapy.

 Wearing a TMJ splint can improve jaw alignment, reduce tension on the facial muscles and provide some relief from discomfort by cushioning your teeth.
 You may have to get used to wearing it at first but eventually you will experience these benefits: